 - Deep mulching – This technique is perfect for stem crops like leeks and root vegetables like carrots, beets, and parsnips.
 Before the ground freezes in late autumn, deep mulch the bed with at least a foot deep layer of shredded leaves or straw.
 Top with an old row cover or other piece of material to hold the mulch in place.
 Harvest throughout winter.

 For more information on creating a vegetable garden planner, check out the excellent book, Week by Week Vegetable Garden Planner which offers plenty of space for you to create your own custom plan.
+You may also want to join with a local garden club or gardening community to connect with gardeners in your grow zone.

 You’ll find additional information and advice on food gardening in these helpful articles: